Order your JL-DL/ UGC NET-SET Material copy (Paper-II only) today !

 Works:

-2. Annihilation of Caste (1936)- speech written for Jat-Pat Todak Mandal (Society for the Break Up of Caste system), an anti-caste Hindu reformist organization based in Lahore, who invited Dr.Ambedkar to deliver a speech on the caste system in India at their annual conference in 1936.
+2. Annihilation of Caste (1936)- un-delivered speech written for Jat-Pat Todak Mandal (Society for the Break Up of Caste system), an anti-caste Hindu reformist organization based in Lahore, who invited Dr.Ambedkar to deliver a speech on the caste system in India at their annual conference in 1936.
 The organisers found some of the content to be objectionable towards the orthodox Hindu religion, so they wrote to Ambedkar seeking the removal of sections which they found, in their words, "unbearable."
 Ambedkar declared in response that he "would not change a comma" of his text.

 In July 1936, Gandhi wrote articles under the title "A Vindication Of Caste" in his weekly journal (Harijans) in which he defended the right of Ambedkar to deliver his speech and condemned the Jat-Pat-Todak Mandal for rejecting it because the Mandal already knew Ambedkar was a staunch critic of Hinduism and caste system.